 Youth, peer pressure and an unfathomable sum of money can easily lead to overspending.
 Athletes who refuse to acknowledge that their future income is dependent on the next contract typically ramp up spending to a level that’s not sustainable over a lifetime.

-Liberman said many athletes who sign a seven-figure contract at a young age often don’t see the consequences of spending because they’ve just come into an amount of money that could make any purchases seem reasonable.
-“It doesn’t even have to be dramatic spending,” he said.
+O'Leary says many athletes who sign a seven-figure contract at a young age often don’t see the consequences of spending because they’ve just come into an amount of money that could make any purchases seem reasonable.
+“It doesn’t even have to be dramatic spending,” she says.
 “It could be buying a home or two, but those first contracts can be spent pretty quickly.”

 Developing new attitudes about money

-But increasingly public tales of athletes making regrettable financial decisions that left them bankrupt have helped reinforce the importance of fiscal responsibility, Bradley noted.
+But increasingly public tales of athletes making regrettable financial decisions that left them bankrupt have helped reinforce the importance of fiscal responsibility, Bradley notes.
 “They hear it and they know it.
-Some say, ‘that’s not me,’ or ‘it won’t happen to me,’ but others try not to be a cliché.”
+Some say, ‘That’s not me,’ or ‘It won’t happen to me,’ but others try not to be a cliché.”

-The upside of working with athletes on a fiscally-responsible approach to wealth is they are very focused on goals, Bradley added.
+The upside of working with athletes on a fiscally responsible approach to wealth is they are very focused on goals, Bradley adds.
 “I go right to their strengths: They’re disciplined and easily coached.”